ibm-cloud-docs/cloud-pak-applications/getting-started.md

 ## Step 4.
 Set the deployment values
 {: step4}
 Ensure that an entitlement is assigned.
-If not, get an entitlement from IBM Passport Advantage.
+If not, you must get an entitlement.

 Confirm your agreement to the Third-Party Service Agreements by checking the box.